When to Visit

 Instead:

-• and treat crowds as node problems you can route around.
+• Treat crowds as node problems you can route around

 Tokyo won't become empty—but it can absolutely become comfortable.